Coronavirus: Reserve Bank moves on QE - begins $30 billion bond buy up

-The Reserve Bank has begun buying up to $30 billion Government bonds - New Zealand's first ever move to Quantitative Easing (QE).
+The Reserve Bank has moved to push interest rates down further - by buying up to $30 billion in government bonds - New Zealand's first ever move to Quantitative Easing (QE).

 The process is also sometimes dubbed "money printing" because it can effectively release large amounts of cash into the economy.

-It's primary purpose is to keep interest rates low.
-Despite cutting rates to a record low of 0.25 per cent last week, credit markets around the world have been under intense pressure.
+It's primary purpose is to push interest rates lower but may in fact be needed just to hold them down as credit markets around the world have been under intense pressure after trillions of new government debt was unleashed last week.

+• Premium - How the Reserve Bank's big plan B works - Adrian Orr explains

+• Reserve Bank boss Adrian Orr sees recession scenarios for New Zealand as Covid-19 hits economy

-"The programme aims to provide further support to the economy, build confidence, and keep interest rates on government bonds low," the RBNZ said in a statement.
+"The programme aims to provide further support to the economy, build confidence and keep interest rates on government bonds low," the RBNZ said in a statement.

 The Monetary Policy Committee (MPC) said this morning it had decided to implement a Large Scale Asset Purchase programme (LSAP) of New Zealand government bonds.

 "The negative economic implications of the coronavirus outbreak have continued to intensify.
-The Committee agreed that further monetary stimulus is needed to meet its inflation and employment objectives," the RBNZ said in a statement.
+The committee agreed that further monetary stimulus is needed to meet its inflation and employment objectives," the RBNZ said.

 "The Committee has decided to implement a LSAP programme of New Zealand government bonds.
 The programme will purchase up to $30 billion of New Zealand government bonds, across a range of maturities, in the secondary market over the next 12 months."